Nngm123/SMS-Spam-Classifier/README.md

 # SMS-Spam-Classifier

-It is a ML learning project with a Flask app for user interface
+It is a ML  project with a Flask app for user interface

 Implementation Demo